Dirk and Helen Parsons became artists when they were young.

 In the studio, Helen Parsons shreds fabric, destroying it so she can reconstruct it in a manner that suits her.
 “The destruction and rebuilding part of my process in fiber art comes from my desire to understand the inner workings of everyday life and things,” she said.

 She takes the frayed fabric and “paints” with it on a sheet of water-soluble stabilizer, laying it out to form colorful shapes and designs.
-When she is finished with the initial concept, she lays another sheet of stabilizer on top to hold it all together, then sews it all in place.
+When she is finished with the initial concept, she lays another sheet of stabilizer on top to hold it all together and she sews it all in place.
 She then submerges the piece in water to dissolve the water-soluble stabilizer.
 She adds appliqués and detailed thread work and often goes back and fluffs the fabric to give it more texture.
 The final pieces are organic-looking landscapes, realistic with abstract elements, trees, birds and vortexes of color.

 Dirk Parsons’ paintings are also vortexes of color, fractured yet contained.
 He begins with a large canvas, haphazardly applying color and then defining shapes in black and highlighting in white.
 The effect is almost like stained glass and contains dozens of hidden images, abstract with realistic elements.